 Seeming similar to Uber’s business model, Amazon would be then contracting its former employees, who would now be self-employed, to lighten their local delivery load (pun intended).

 So what is Last Touch delivery, and why is it a problem for Amazon?

-Looking for last mile delivery solutions?
-At LTL Hub, we offer personalized and reliable last mile deliveries within a 150-mile radius of South Florida.
+Looking for last-mile delivery solutions?
+At LTL Hub, we offer personalized and reliable last-mile delivery within a 150-mile radius of South Florida.
 We are committed to highly flexible and efficient service, providing airport transfer, local pickup and delivery, and Amazon FBA Delivery.
 All of our drivers are TSA Approved, HazMat Approved and have a minimum of 5 Years of trucking experience prior to their first day on the job.

 Our drivers are ready to deliver your freight anywhere in the State of Florida.

 Our close proximity to Miami and Everglades ports make any pickup faster.
 Request your free LTL quote today!